California Gun Laws

 “Yes” or “No” states if you can carry in a restaurant that serves alcohol.
 Some restaurants may be posted with “NO GUN” signs.
 Check with the staff if this means just the bar area.
 If we have indicated a “Yes” then it should be legal to have a meal without drinking alcohol.

-The California issuing authority can put a restriction on your permit stating No Bars, if that is the case you cannot enter any place that servers alcohol.
+The California issuing authority can put a restriction on your permit stating No Bars, if that is the case you cannot enter any place that serves alcohol.

 You can carry in a state park but buildings are off limits.
 Any building in a state park is government property and it is illegal to take a weapon inside.
 Carrying a firearm in a WMA (wildlife management area) is illegal.